-The Chancellor announced the Coronavirus Business Interruption Loan Scheme (CBILS) in his latest Budget.
+The Chancellor announced the Coronavirus Business Interruption Loans Scheme (CBILS) in his latest Budget.
 This scheme opened for applications on 23 March 2020 and can provide facilities of up to £5m for smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cash flow.

 The scheme is delivered by the British Business Bank, through accredited lenders and partners.
 The Coronavirus Business Interruption Loan Scheme will support the continued provision of finance to UK smaller businesses (SMEs) during the COVID-19 outbreak.

 In the recent Budget, it was announced that an initial £1.2bn of government-backed lending would be available through the new scheme, however the government has since announced that it will be demand-led.

 The scheme has been significantly expanded along with changes to the scheme’s features and eligibility criteria meaning that even more smaller businesses across the UK can access funding.
 Changes that have been made to this scheme since its launch should be retrospectively applied by lenders for and CBILS facilities it has already offered.

 Where any commercial (non-CBILS) facilities have already been offered since 23 March, providing the borrower meets the CBILS eligibility criteria, lenders have been asked to bring these facilities onto CBILS wherever possible and changes retrospectively applied as necessary.